 Lenette Hillian-Sanders is a Special Educator who has taught in both inclusion and self-contained settings for 15 years.
 She remains abreast of instructional best practices for students with disabilities as a member of the Council for Exceptional Children (CEC), Association of Supervision and Curriculum Development (ASCD), and Virginia Council for Learning Disabilities (VCLD).
 Through her leadership role as Special Education Department Chair, she serves as a liaison between school administration, content specialists, and special education teachers and advises general and special educators on how to best meet the individualized needs of students with disabilities.
-Lenette was also nominated for the 2021 Council for Learning Disabilities (CLD) Outstanding Educator Award!
+Lenette was also awarded the 2021 Council of Learning Disabilities National Teacher of the Year Award!

 2020 VCLD Teacher of the Year–Rory Duffield